 Be sure to take time to poke your head into the Church of San Giovanni Battista and its beautiful green and cream marble facade composed of locally mined stone.
 Or have a stroll beneath the shady pines of the promenade.

 The best view is, of course, from the sea.
-Hire a boat, take a bottle of local pinot grigio, and toast your luck as the sunset ignites the colors of the town.
+Hire a boat, take a bottle of local pinot grigio, and toast your luck as one of the best sunsets in the world ignites the colors of the town.

 La Jolla, California